fatimaAhmad635/expense-tracker-for-transaction/README.md

 # Expense Tracker

-The application features a user-friendly interface that allows users to easily add, edit, and delete expenses.
-Users can also view their expenses by category and track their spending over time.
-In addition, the project includes a login and registration system with authentication using JSON Web Token (JWT) to ensure that only authorized users can access the expense data.
-The users can create their own category, edit it and delete it as well.
+The application has a user-friendly interface, making it easy for users to add, edit, and delete expenses.
+Users can categorize their expenses, view them by category, and track their spending over time.
+Additionally, the project features a login and registration system that uses JSON Web Token (JWT) for authentication, ensuring that only authorized users can access the expense data.

+Users can create, edit, and delete their own categories as well.
+We have also added two more features: a currency converter for managing expenses in different currencies, and a notification and alert system to keep users informed about important updates, such as approaching budget limits or due payments.

-# Hi, I'm Mohit! 👋
+# Hi, I'm Fatima Ahmad! 👋
+# I build this project along with my teammates Amna Zahid, Anas Khan

 ## Tech Stack